Flamingo-tech/Open-AIR/README.md

 # Backwards Compatibility

-If this is the awnser to this is yes, you can use the sensor in the original Duco Silent ventilation box.
+If the table above has a checkmark, then you can use the device in the original Duco Silent ventilaton box.

 # Special thanks: